rlawrenc/cosc_304/labs/lab7/java/assign/setup/README.md

 6. Open your preferred web browser and navigate to the following URL: [http://127.0.0.1/shop.html](http://127.0.0.1/shop.html).
 If all went well with the above steps, you should see the shop opening page.

-7. Edit the files (such as listorder.php) in the text editor and save them on your computer.
+7. Edit the files in the text editor and save them on your computer.
 Changes to these files should be reflected on the website.

 ## Debugging